guybrush77/rapidobj/README.md

 ## About

-RapidObj is an easy-to-use, single-header C++17 library that loads and parses [Wavefront .obj files](https://en.wikipedia.org/wiki/Wavefront_.obj_file).
+rapidobj is an easy-to-use, single-header C++17 library that loads and parses [Wavefront .obj files](https://en.wikipedia.org/wiki/Wavefront_.obj_file).

 The .obj file format was first used by Wavefront Technologies around 1990.
 However, this 3D geometry file format did not age well.
 An .obj file is a text file and, consequently, large models take a lot of of disk space and are slow to load and parse.
 Moreover, after loading and parsing, additional processing steps are required to transform the data into a format suitable for hardware (i.e. GPU) rendering.
 Nevertheless, .obj files are common enough that it's useful to have an efficient way to parse them.

-RapidObj's API was influenced by another single header C++ library, [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader).
+rapidobj's API was influenced by another single header C++ library, [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader).
 From users' point of view, the two libraries look fairly similar.
 That said, tinyobjloader has been around for some time; it is a mature and well tested library.
-So, why use RapidObj library?
+So, why use rapidobj library?
 It is fast, and especially so when parsing large files.
 It was designed to take full advantage of modern computer hardware.
 See [Benchmarks](docs/BENCHMARKS.md) page.

 ## Integration